LSSTDESC/bayesian-pipelines-pixels/README.md

     git clone https://github.com/LSSTDESC/bayesian-pipelines-pixels
     ```

-4. Install dependencies with poetry.
-(Don't forget to run it if `poetry.lock` file gets modified)
+4. Install the dependencies with poetry.
     ```bash
     cd bayesian-pipelines-pixels
     poetry install
     ```

-5. Launch virtual environment (anytime you work on the project)
+5. Launch virtual environment (anytime you work on the package)
     ```bash
     poetry shell
     ```

 6. Package is now editable and importable within this virtual environment.
+Dependencies should be importable too.
     ```python
     import bpp
+    import galsim
     ```

+7. Ensure everything works correctly by running the tests
+    ```bash
+    pytest
+    ```

+**Important Note:** If the `poetry.lock` file gets updated in a pull request, that means that the dependecies of the project were updated.
+You will need to run `poetry install` to use the latest version of dependencies.
+When in doubt, run `poetry install` whenever the `main` branch has a new commit.